 There are circumstances that may make it worth your while to resubmit a piece to a literary magazine.

 For example: Say you decide to revise a piece that you submitted awhile ago but did not get published.
 You’re sure that you’re a better writer now and that the piece may get some traction because of your revisions.
-You may want to consider resubmitting.
+It’s time to resubmit!

 Or, say you want to submit a short prose piece or group of poems that you’d sent out a few years ago.
 You received some glowing rejection letters, but no takers.
 Since that time, the market has become more favorable to your particular style.
-You wonder: Is it time to give it another try?
+You wonder: It’s time to give it another try!

-Also, if your story was rejected with an encouraging note (such as, “we liked your piece but do not have room for it right now”), then you may do well to resubmit in the hopes that the editor will be interested in publishing your work now that some time has passed and more space is available.
+Also, if your story was rejected with an encouraging note (such as, “we liked your piece but do not have room for it right now”), then you may do well to resubmit.
+The editor may be interested in publishing your work now that some time has passed and more space is available.

 Sometimes, when editors at literary journals do NOT rotate regularly, you still may be in a good position to resubmit.
 However, sending the exact same work to the exact same editor may not give you the best shot at getting an acceptance letter—especially if you’re resubmitting overly soon.

-If your work has been roundly rejected, then revise it!
+If your work has been roundly rejected—revise it!
 Go the extra mile, dig deep, and make your work truly better.
-That way, you’ll have the best shot at being accepted for your resubmission.
+That way, you’ll have the best shot at getting an acceptance for your resubmission.

 If An Editor Invites You To Resubmit Or Requests (Or Suggests) Changes

 If you get feedback from an editor, we recommend you proceed with caution.
-If you like your original work as is but are willing to make tweaks to it based on a single editor’s feedback, then you can make the suggested modifications and send your work off to the editor who requested them.
+If you are willing to make changes to it based on a single editor’s feedback, make the suggested modifications and send your work back to the editor who requested them.